Deli-Collective/ThunderstoreGuide/README.md

 In the case that it successfully uploads but you messed up badly, you can contact a Thunderstore moderator to remove it.
 However, this should happen rarely.

 # Examples
-I've included examples of 2 of my mods in [the examples directory](examples/), unzipped for your viewing pleasure.
+I've included examples of 2 of my code mods in [the examples directory](examples/), unzipped for your viewing pleasure.
 As you can see, nothing is different between the V1 and V2 versions, except that the V2 version has a stripped down, V2 manifest.

 # Sources
 - [The ror2modman wiki](https://github.com/ebkr/r2modmanPlus/wiki/)